Moklani - The Last Mohanas

 Synopsis:

-Moklani follows the Mohana community as they navigate life on the floating homes of Manchar Lake, a place they have called home for generations.
-Once sustained by the lake’s clear waters and abundant fish, the Mohanas now face mounting challenges due to pollution and climate change.
-The film offers a window into their daily lives, highlighting their struggle to preserve their cultural heritage amidst poverty, disease, and hunger.
+Moklani follows the indigenous Mohana community as they navigate life on the floating boathouses of Manchar Lake in southern Pakistan, a place they have called home for generations.
+Once nourished by clean water and abundant fish, the lake is now poisoned by pollution and the slow violence of climate change.
+As the lake shrinks, so does a culture that has lived in harmony with nature for centuries.

 Director & Producer